-Work permits for students may be obtained at the high school office throughout the year.
-Proof of employment and proof of age (birth certificate, driver's license) are required to obtain a work permit.
+Work permits for students may be obtained at the school office throughout the year.
+Proof of employment and proof of age (birth certificate) are required to obtain a work permit.
+Middle school students must first see their counselor in order to get a work permit.